slbailey/Retrovue/docs/components/streaming-engine.md

 ### **FFmpeg-Based MPEG-TS Streaming**

-Retrovue uses FFmpeg as the core technology for video processing, encoding, and MPEG-TS stream generation.
+RetroVue uses FFmpeg as the core technology for video processing, encoding, and MPEG-TS stream generation.
 This provides:

 - **Industry Standard**: FFmpeg is the de facto standard for video processing
 - **Format Support**: Handles virtually any input video format